 The road for almost the entire length of the peninsula -- save for small patches of pavement -- is a hard-packed red dirt, sand, and gravel affair that can often be very dusty and bumpy.
 They've been talking about paving it for over a decade now.
 Given the amount of development going on here, it seems inconceivable that this hasn't happened yet, and locals swear it might sometime soon.
 Currently, the road is paved from the airstrip into the center of the village.

 If you want to explore more, a scooter is a good way to get around.
 Several hotels and operators in the area rent scooters.
-Rates run around BZ$60 (US$30/£16) for a half-day and BZ$100 (US$50/£27) for a full day.
+Rates run around BZ$60–BZ$80 for a half-day and BZ$100 to BZ$120 for a full day.

-If you want a little more exercise, a bicycle is a decent option.
-The terrain is flat, although it can get hot and dusty on the main road, and there aren't really any trails or off-road options.
-Once the road is paved, a bicycle will be an excellent way to get up the peninsula to find some deserted stretch of beach or visit Seine Bight.
-Many hotels have bikes either free for the guests or for rent.
+Bicycles are also a decent option, and will get you more exercise.
+The terrain is flat, although it can get hot on the main road, and there aren’t really any trails or off-road options.
+Many hotels have bikes either free for guests or for rent.
 Several shops around town also rent out bicycles.
-A relatively modern bike in good shape should cost between BZ$16 and BZ$30 (US$8-US$15/£4.25-£7.95) per day.
+A relatively modern bike in good shape should cost between BZ$20 and BZ$30 per day.

 For most of the peninsula there is only one road.
 As the road reaches the end of the peninsula and the village of Placencia, it basically dead-ends at the Shell station and some boat docks.
 Just before this, a dirt spur turns right just beyond the soccer field and heads for a few hundred yards towards the lagoon.
 Once you've arrived, your main thoroughfare will hopefully be the beach and the sidewalk, both of which run parallel to each other starting near the docks and heading north.